lchastain/MemoryBank/Testing/readme.lee.txt

 files and folder here as well as the 'TestDrivers' folder and file, and instead document the new tests in a more industry-standard way.

+To generate a test file for a class that does not yet have one:
+  In IntelliJ, with the class open - menu Navigation, select 'Test' and generate a new file from there.
+ 	Note that the Test option goes away once the Test is created.